arun-dhanjal/hackathon-quiz-app/README.md

 ## Testing

-Testing was ongoing throughout the entire build.
-Chrome developer tools was used while building to pinpoint and troubleshoot any issues as development progressed, as well as Microsoft Copilot to query specific coding logic queries.
+Testing was ongoing throughout the entire development process.
+Browser developer tools were used while building to pinpoint and troubleshoot any issues as development progressed, as well as Microsoft Copilot/OpenAI ChatGPT to query specific coding logic queries.

 More comprehensive testing was carried out on completion of the build using dedicated validation software, as shown below.